jubs12/mt-dnn_port/README.md

 # Results

-- Trained Models are available in Trained models.md
+- Trained Models  in Trained models.md

-- ASSIN formatted outputs are available in all_results/assin
+- ASSIN output in all_results/assin